jharwell/sierra/docs/src/plugins/engine/ros1robot/index.rst

 Batch Criteria
 --------------

-See :term:`Batch Criteria` for a thorough explanation of batch criteria, but the short version is that they are the core of SIERRA--how to get it to DO stuff for you.
-The following batch criteria are defined which can be used with any :term:`Project`.
+The following batch criteria are defined which can be used with any ROS1+Robot-based :term:`Project`.

 .. toctree::
    :maxdepth: 1